Doonesbury by Garry Trudeau for November 05, 2008

 44. Durak ukraine

-Durak Premium Member over 15 years ago
+Durak Premium Member about 16 years ago

 Welcome, J.R.
 Mallernee, to our little forum.
 We hope you enjoy our little discussions and welcome you to participate.
 But while you’re here please try to refrain from lecturing to us our preaching to us.
 We respect your opinion, please respect ours.
 I’ve seen you posted all over the place today, thats cool.
 Is your other name UncaAlby?
 Chill out, slow down and enjoy the funny pages.
 Or at least let us enjoy them.